caderek/gramma/README.md

 If you use our default API (grammarbot.io), it comes with some limitations - 100 checks per day (which is fine for most users).
 You can increase that limit to 250 by registering on [grammarbot.io/signup](https://www.grammarbot.io/signup) (it's free).

-You can also buy a paid option on grammarbot.io or languagetoolplus.com that offer some additional checks.
+You can also buy a paid option on grammarbot.io or languagetoolplus.com, which both offer some additional checks.

 In both cases, when you register, you will receive an API key that you can use in Gramma: